bengukalo/bengukalo/content/post/div_tips/index.md

 ## The Background Image

 This is where our paths are seperated with Dr. Desirée.
-If you fail to add your icon in the box and use your div tips as instructed on her blog, try these steps instead;
+If you fail to add your icon in the box and use your divs as instructed on her blog, try these steps instead;

 1. Choose an [**icon**](https://www.flaticon.com) of your liking and save it as .png or .jpg (flaticon has many great options but if you want to use another website for this, just make sure that the icon has a transparent background).
 2. Add this image in the same file as your .md blog post.